aimeeu/cardiganpeke/content/en/docs/samples/philosophy.md

 * Is the content technically correct?
 * Can any of the content be presented in a tabbed component to save page space?

 I have additional questions for when I review reference material such as API, CLI, and system config files because as a former software developer, I expect to see very specific content there.

-Detailed content and style guides help when reviewing content.
+If the team has content and style guides, my review ensures that the content follows those guides.
+If the team or open source project doesn't, I volunteer to contribute those guides.

-By creating clear, concise, and consistent content that flows logically, tech writers are able to produce documentation that meets or exceeds reader expectations.
+By creating clear, concise, and consistent content that flows logically, tech writers produce documentation that meets or exceeds reader expectations.

 ### Site navigation